-Email - The most popular communication devices to hit the world of cruising since shouting are email via SSB radio and SailMail, and by Winlink and Ham radio.
-Every cruiser who has either of these will tell you that they are a godsend.
-They do require a significant investment setting up in terms of the radio and a Pactor modem, but cruisers consider them a terrific value.
+Email - The most popular communication innovation to hit the world of cruising since shouting is email via SSB radio, enabled via either SailMail or Winlink services.
+Every cruiser who uses these systems will tell you that they are a godsend.
+They do require a significant investment in setup, in terms of the radio and a Pactor modem, but cruisers consider them a terrific value.
 They are good not only for staying in touch, but also for ordering parts and making reservations at marinas at which you're about to arrive.

-Wireless - More and more marinas, and even anchorages, are getting wired for relatively high-speed Internet.
-Talk about cool!
+Wireless - More and more marinas, and even anchorages, are getting wired for relatively high-speed wifi Internet.

-Internet Cafes - You can find these all over Mexico, and they are important if you want to send photos or documents that are too long and big for Winlink and SailMail.
+Internet Cafes - You can find these all over Mexico, and they are important if you want to send documents that are too long Winlink and SailMail or photos.
 But they aren't cheap.

 Warning!
 One of the great reasons to go cruising is to get away from the overload of information.
-While trying a 'no money month', why not try a 'incommunicado month' too?
+While trying a 'no money month', why not try an 'incommunicado month' too?